-Tackling cybersecurity for your company can seem overwhelming.
+Tackling cybersecurity for your company can seem as overwhelming as learning all of the buzzwords associated with cyber security.
 But even if you don’t know exactly where to start or what to do, we recommend taking these four foundational measures for a more effective cybersecurity program that you can start today.

 Fix software flaws